Last updated on October 31, 2023

 12. On your phone, open the options at the top left of the screen and make sure “Touch Controller” is disabled and the mouse option is selected for “Trackpad Cursor” and then press “Done”.

-13. Open MTG Arena through Steam and have fun playing!
+13. Open MTG Arena through Steam and start slinging spells!

 GeForce NOW (Android Only)